TerryV8/click-count/docs/terraform_security_groups_load_balancer.md

 The ELB in the public subnet allows us to manage the distribution of the incoming web traffic across the group of the web application servers that it is targeted.

-1 security group allowing incoming HTTPS from Internet to the Load Balancer
+1 security group allowing incoming HTTP from Internet to the Load Balancer

 Edit security_groups_load_balancer.tf: